 It’s important to note that some exchanges may already be trading security tokens.
 However, it may also be the case that they are not legally allowed to in certain jurisdictions or that the exchange is hosting a security token without knowing it.
 As such, we have made sure to only list exchanges with explicit legal permission to trade securities in their given jurisdiction.

-Lastly, decentralised exchanges are another place where you might be able to trade security tokens, although given their decentralised nature, it is up to the user to research whether trading securities on such an exchange is legal according to their country’s laws.
+Lastly, decentralized exchanges are another place where you might be able to trade security tokens, although given their decentralized nature, it is up to the user to research whether trading securities on such an exchange is legal according to their country’s laws.

 Difference between security tokens and utility tokens